blackthorn87/silverstripe-slick-slider/README.md

 #### Javascript Config

 If you need to change the configuration settings for the slider copy the js/slick-config.js to your theme directory.
 You can change all the settings in here.
 Reference for the slider can be found [here](http://kenwheeler.github.io/slick/).

+###Support

+*Note, this module was developed for personal use, experimentation and further learning and development.
+Please feel free to use it if you wish, but support for the module will be either non existant for the moment, or patchy at best.*